Technology and Spirituality

 particularly active.
 The latter have a very active 'Cyber-Sangha' (community),

-but most traditional schools would use the internet as an auxiliary tool, as a
+but most traditional schools would use the internet as an auxiliary tool,

 simple addition to their physical activities.